 The Mina Angela property is in Chubut province in southern Argentina.
 The property was explored by several companies between 1951 and 1978 and production commenced in 1978.
 The underground mine was operated by Cerro Castillo SA until 1992 producing more than 150,000 ounces of gold.
 The mineralized system remains open at depth.
-Government records from 1983 until the mine closed in 1992 show mining production was 1.04 million tonnes for this period with average grades of: 4.0 g/t gold; 48.4 g/t silver: 2.0% lead: 0.4% copper; 4.6% zinc.
+Government records from 1983 until the mine closed in 1992 show mining production was 1.04 million tonnes for this period with average grades of: 4.0 g/t gold; 48.4 g/t silver; 2.0% lead; 0.4% copper; 4.6% zinc.

 Despite past production, the property remains largely under-explored.
-There is high potential for extension of ore reserves along the down-dip extensions of the vein systems at Mina Angela, Mina Camila and the
+There is high potential for extension of ore reserves along the down-dip extensions of the vein systems at Mina Angela, Mina Camila and the Sahuel Prospects.
+There are several additional identified targets, with the opportunity for new discoveries.
+The property is ideally located, with proximity to national transportation infrastructure.

 (An Exploration Stage Company)

 Form 51-102F1

 MANAGEMENT DISCUSSION & ANALYSIS

-For the period ended April 30, 2018
+For the period ended July 31, 2018